rvsia/react-form-renderer/README.md

 Validation functions are triggered only when field has a value with exception of required validator.

 #### `dataType: string?`
-In addition to explicitly defined validation, you can also add validation based on data type of the field.
-This can be helpfull in cases, where you can enforce data type with input type.
+Adds field validation based on the value data type.

 ```javascript
 import { componentTypes } from '@data-driven-forms/react-form-renderer';